29 iconic Met Gala looks from the best-dressed guests since 1973

 Zendaya's light-up Cinderella look, 2019 Met Gala

 Zendaya joins Bad Bunny as this year's co-chairs, and the fairy princess is quickly becoming a queen of the Met Gala.
-Her Cinderella gown was among the highlights of the wacky and weird 2019 Met Gala, "Camp: Notes on Fashion."
+First there was Joan of Arc in 2018, then her Cinderella gown was among the highlights of the wacky and weird 2019 Met Gala, "Camp: Notes on Fashion."

 With the wave of a wand from her stylist and fairy godfather Law Roach, the dress lit up The Met steps, literately.
 It magically changed from gray to blue, prompting a large cheer from the crowd.